Where Delusion Meets the Sun // SCHNABEL, CONSALVO, MAGRIN

 –

-Khaled Sabsabi, will be utilising this residency to complete initial research and preparation for his solo exhibition at The Lock-Up in 2024.
+HIBALL will be utilising this residency to research and develop a new work for a group exhibition opening at The Lock-Up at the end of the year.